apache/hawq-docs/admin/ambari-admin.md

  PXF Process alerts are triggered when a PXF process on a node is down or not responding on the network.To change the settings for PXF alerts:

    1. Go to the **Groups** dropdown button at the top right of the Alerts page.
 Select **PXF Default**.
-   2. Click on **PXF Process** to set the time interval for checking the network.**
+   2. Click on **PXF Process** to set the time interval for checking the status.**

-  If PFX Alerts are enabled, the PXF Status page displays the status of the Alert.
+  If PXF Alerts are enabled, the PXF Status page displays the status of the Alert.